 In 2004, Morocco implemented the Moroccan Family Code (Moudawana) to improve women's rights within a family and bring positive social change for women.

-But nine years have passed since the implementation of these reforms and many believe they have failed to bring real change for women in Morocco.
+But nine years have passed since the implementation of these reforms and many believe that they have failed to bring real change for women in Morocco.

 Witness follows Khadija, a single, divorced woman and single parent as she pursues a career as a wedding videographer in Morocco.